 Soon after, Gola released a variety of trainers registered with the Vegan Trademark.

 George at ASDA announced that all of their ladies bags are now registered with the Vegan Trademark.
-They also stock a number of vegan rucksacks, shoes and other apparel (plus, they were the first supermarket to register food and drinks with the Vegan Trademark back in 2017!)
+They also stock a number of vegan rucksacks, shoes and other apparel first supermarket to drinks with the Vegan register food and